h-dhatt/Roll-a-Dice/README.md

-# Roll-a-Dice
+# Roll-a-Die
-This is a classic “roll the dice” program; the application rolls a dice for the user.
+This is a classic “roll the die” program; the application rolls a die for the user and shows a visual.